Discrete Fracture Network (DFN) User Guide

 Fracture Propagation

-VRGS includes a stress-controlled fracture propagation model that extends fracture tips.
+VRGS includes a stress-controlled fracture propagation model that extends fracture tips incrementally.

 Propagation Parameters